 “Sahtian” – a privately owned business that is operated by designers Ildus Gainutdinov and Alfiya Artemyeva – is the only company on the market that keeps inventory in the store.
 Sahtian continues the legacy of Arsk Footwear production that was established during 60ies of Soviet Union.
 “Sahtian” manufactures unique Tatar footwear of the highest artistic quality.

-There are several other small companies/ateliers (like “Grandmaster”, “LuiZa”, “Turan Art”, “Marianych”) that actively work in reviving and popularizing leather mosaic traditions.
-They use traditional ornamental designs to create primarily footwear.
-They also experiment combining the old techniques with modern innovations.
-Their customers are mostly dance companies and tourists as well as individuals who can appreciate all the effort, time, and energy instilled in each masterpiece.
-Among the artists and professionals creating leather mosaics are Ms. Nailya Kumysnikova, Ms. Sofia Kuzminykh, Ms. Svetlana Garbuzova, Ms. Alfia Zamilova, Ms.Tatiana Shilintseva, Ms. Flyura Kalmurzina.
+There are several other small workshops ( “Ay.Bulgari“, “Alsu Musavirova“, “Turan Art”, “Marianych”) who actively work in reviving and popularizing leather mosaic traditions.
+They use traditional ornamental patterns as well as experiment combining the old techniques with modern innovations.
+Among the artists and professionals creating leather mosaics are Ms. Nailya Kumysnikova, Ms. Sofia Kuzminykh, Ms. Svetlana Garbuzova, Ms. Alfia Zamilova, Ms.Tatiana Shilintseva, late Ms. Flyura Kalmurzina.
 There are other several amateur craftsmen working with leather mosaic in the Kazan metro area.